hotbso/TOBUS/README.md

 # TOBUS mod
-**This is a mod of TOBUS by @piotr-tomczyk who is unreachable (for me) and seems to have other prorities now.
+**This is a mod of TOBUS by @piotr-tomczyk who is unreachable and seems to have other prorities now.
 I took the liberty to add some functionality and keep this tool alive.**

 Credits: